What is Release Management?

 Agile and Scrum Release Management

-Inputs for release planning and management in agile and scrum approaches would be team’s velocity, project length, and prioritized product backlog and the output would be a release plan which guides the scrum team during the release period.
+Inputs for release planning and management in agile and scrum approaches would be the team’s velocity, project length, and prioritized product backlog and the output would be a release plan which guides the Scrum team during the release period.

-- Determining the conditions of satisfaction: It focuses towards business goals, which could date driven or scope boxed.
+- Determining the conditions of satisfaction: It focuses on business goals, which could date-driven or scope-boxed.

 - Estimating the velocity: Estimating the velocity can be done by the historical data, by experimenting, and forecasting.

-- Selection of user stories and release dates: Team selects the user stories and the release dates are calculated based team’s historical record.
+- Selection of user stories and release dates: The team selects the user stories and the release dates are calculated based team’s historical record.

 Release management meetings in agile and scrum methodology provides the overall direction for the agile projects to discuss the aspects on:

-- Opening, product vision and roadmap: Senior executives and product owner will give the vision and roadmap which discusses the vision and roadmap for the project and products.
+- Opening, product vision, and roadmap: Senior executives and product owners will give the vision and roadmap which discusses the vision and roadmap for the project and products.

 - Conduction of satisfaction: Conditions of Satisfaction in simple words are story conditions and constraints which will be given by the Product Owner to the team describing what the user wants.

-- Issues and concern: Whatever issues have been identified till the release meeting will be discussed by the stakeholders.
+- Issues and concerns: Whatever issues have been identified till the release meeting will be discussed by the stakeholders.